This post may contain affiliate links. Please read our disclosure.

 You’ll also need to make sure that your smartwatch isn’t too large or small for your needs.
 This mainly depends on your build, but your lifestyle affects this too.

-Athletes and those that exercise often may need a bolder design, while working professionals may prefer a sleeker look.
+Athletes and those who exercise often may need a bolder design, while working professionals may prefer a sleeker look.

 The watch face also matters.
 There’s no point in buying a smartwatch if you keep squinting to read it!